CipherOne/swiftprotocol/README.md

 * Vote on the [Salary Multiplier for Identity Providers](#identity-provider-salary).
 * Vote to approve or disapprove [funding proposals](#funding-proposals).

 To perform these privileges, a proposal must be submitted to the blockchain by a Delegated Node.
 All other Delegated Nodes on the network will then vote on the proposal, each Delagted Node having one vote.
+Interference with the voting process is not tolerated.
 Any proposal that receives 50% + 1 votes within 24 hours gets funded.

 ## Transaction Capabilities
-This Protocol is a protransactional currency.
+This Protocol is a protransactional ("+") currency.
 This means that exchanging UBITs is easier than conventional banking systems.
-Four main factors have been focused on that will allow transferring UBITs to be as simple as clicking a button and or tapping a Point of Sale (POS) device with a card.
+Four main factors have been focused on 1, 2, 3 and 4  that allow transferring UBITs to be as simple as clicking a button and/or tapping a Point of Sale (POS) device with a card.

 ### Transactions Per Second
 Due to the decentralized nature of TAN's Delegated Node network, nodes forge blocks onto the chain at the exact times TXs are confirmed valid by TAN's AI program dba Delegated Nodes and Identity Providers, meaning TAN's blockchain perpetually scales evere ascending TXs per second.

-### Zero to Low Transaction Fees
+### Zero Transaction Fees
 Transactions have no inherent cost, however [Identity Providers](#identity-providers) have the ability to set transaction fees--allowing them to have funds to resolve transaction disputes.
 This Protocol reserves 10% of each block to the Identity Provider.
 The space is further partitioned by Identity Provider ~ proportional to the number of Members each Identity Provider has verified with a minimum of 10 transactions per block.
 It's therefore the responsibility of Identity Providers to ensure that spam transactions are not added to the chain.
 The remaining 90% of each block will be open for transactions with the bidding system that NMT dba Bitcoin invented in and from TAN.

 ### Buyer / Seller Protections
 Transactions are able to be signed either by a Member private key or the private key of an Identity Provider.
-This gives Identity Providers the ability to reverse transactions.
-UN authorized transactions of NMT are not permitted and all TXs of NMT are automatically reversed by TAN's AI.
+This gives Identity Providers the ability to reverse transactions as UN authorized transactions of NMT are not permitted and all TXs of NMT are automatically reversed by TAN's AI.

 ### Transaction Latency
 TAN's decentralized AI made TX latency obsolete.